TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Method

-Here $\text{LBR}$ combines {\em Linear}, {\em BatchNorm} and {\em ReLU} layers, $F_\text{in}, F_\text{out}$ are the input and output features of EA module and $[ \cdot ]$ denotes the concatenation operation.
-Finally the output of each EA layer is concatenated by the feature dimension, followed by a transformation to aggregate information from different levels.
+Here $\text{LBR}$ combines {\em Linear}, {\em BatchNorm} and {\em ReLU} layers, $F_\text{in}, F_\text{out}$ are the input and output features of the EA module, and $[ \cdot ]$ denotes the concatenation operation.
+Finally, the output of each EA layer is concatenated along the channel dimension, followed by a transformation to aggregate information from different levels.